MSchwarz7757/Trained_Warfleet/README.md

 The rules of the game and the process of playing have been implemented.
 Currently a basic *agent*, which takes random actions, is set up to play against a simple *AI*, which in turn also takes random actions.
 The agent gains a *small reward* for every hit and a *greater reward* for winning a match.
-The Baselines framework enabled us the train models using the PPO" and A2C algorithems.
+The [OpenAI Baselines](https://github.com/openai/baselines) framework enabled us the train models using the PPO2 and A2C algorithems.

 <br />
 <br />